 A study printed in the journal Metabolism found the eating half a grapefruit before meals may help reduce visceral (belly) fat and lower cholesterol levels.
 Participants of the six-week study who ate grapefruit with every meal saw their waists shrink by up to an inch!
 Researchers attribute the effects to a combination of phytochemicals and vitamin C in the grapefruit.
 Consider having half of a grapefruit before your morning oatmeal, and slicing a few segments to a starter salad.

 Tart cherries have been shown to benefit heart health as well as body weight, in a study on obese rats.
-A 12-week study by the University of Michigan found that rats fed antioxidant-rich tart cherries showed a 9 percent belly fat reduction over rats fed a “Western diet.”
+A 12-week study by the University of Michigan found that rats fed antioxidant-rich tart cherries showed a 9 percent belly fat reduction compared to rats fed a “Western diet.”
 Moreover, the researchers noted that the cherry consumption had profound ability to alter the expression of fat genes.
 Enjoy some along with these 50 Best Breakfast Foods for Weight Loss.

 Berries—raspberries, strawberries, blueberries—are packed with polyphenols, powerful natural chemicals that can help you lose weight–and even stop fat from forming!
 In a recent Texas Woman’s University study, researchers found that feeding mice three daily servings of berries, decreased the formation of fat cells by up to 73 percent!
 A University of Michigan study showed similar results.
 Rats who had blueberry powder mixed into their meals had less abdominal fat at the end of the 90-day study than rats on a berry-free diet.